Our History

 The building was originally built as an inn in 1282 and later became dual purpose as an inn and a farm making use of the 20 acres at the rear.
 In the 17th century it was called the Golden Fleece.
 Plymouth Breweries later renamed it the New Inn to give it a more contemporary image.

 Rita and Buster Jones moved to Sourton on Michaelmas Day 1959 from South Wales.
 It was Rita who christened the inn ‘The Highwayman’ because she had romantic notions of highwaymen dashing about in the mist on the moor.
-(In fact there were three highwaymen who worked the area at various times, Fowley, Huggins and Creber.)
+(In fact there were three highwaymen who worked the area at various times, Fowley, Huggins and Creber: these families nowadays are considered rather quite well to do!
+There was also an incident in the village involving two Highwayman and an employee of the Duke of Bedford, who were never identified, but whose antics coined the phrase “flash in the pan”.
+For more information see document at the end of the site.

 The name ‘New Inn’ can just about be seen above the entrance

-Buster setwork immediately on the inn; with only £1,000 net turnover a year and a bararea of only 9ft by 13ft there was plenty of room for improvement.
+Buster set to work immediately on the inn; with only £1,000 net turnover a year and a bar area of only 9ft by 13ft there was plenty of room for improvement.
 Locals thought he was completely mad in those days, now they bring their friends from further afield to see the inn which has become one of the areas most popular attractions.

 Such alterations included the setting of the old Launceston to Tavistock coach as the entrance porch.
 The coach is in it’s original colour of maroon/purple.